-- The morning after I wash my face and put Rosehip oil and Derma E Gel on the areas that are healing so they stay moist and are able to continue healing at their optimal level.
+- The morning after I wash my face and put Vitamin C serum and Derma E Gel on the areas that are healing so they stay moist and are able to continue healing at their optimal level.
 While my skin is healing I make sure to take extra good care of it so it has the optimal chance of healing as perfectly as possible.

-- Every night for the next few days I put a thin layer of the copper peptide cream onto the healing areas to help the healing process as well, and put a Vitamin C serum on each morning.
+- Every night I then put a thin layer of the copper peptide cream onto the healing areas to help the healing process as well, and put a Vitamin C serum on each morning.

 - Depending on the size of the needle you used, how much pressure you applied and how deep you went, your skin may be red for a few days or more.
 Wait until your skin redness heals before doing any derma-rolling again.
 You should see improvement right away, even while your skin is still red, and while it starts to heal.
 It may take up to a month to start seeing real, marked improvements.
 After a few months you will start to see even more improved skin and positive changes.
 Be patient because you are working real-time with your skin’s healing schedule and trying to rush it will only make it harder for your skin to be able to fully heal in the long-run.
 The skin takes 27 days to turn over a full cycle of new skin cells, meaning you need to work on your skin’s timeline and not against it.

 - Once my skin is no longer red, I put Lac Sal cream or serum depending on how thick I want the cream to be on it during the day and night for a few days to encourage damaged skin to slough off and exfoliate.
 Damaged skin is made up of a weaker structure than healthy skin, meaning when Lactic acid cream, like Lac Sal cream is placed over your entire face, the damaged skin is more affected and starts to come off, while the strong healthy skin stays put, which is what makes exfoliation so effective.